MatrixManAtYrService/rhizome/README.md

 Rhizomes and stolons are similar in that they grow out horizontally from one clover and connect it to other nearby clover.
 They're different in that rhizomes do this underground (another plant that does this is hops 🍺), and stolons do this aboveground (strawberries also do this 🍓).

+This project provides two python packages:

-`rhizome` is a data access layer for clover's databases, and `stolon` is a data access layer for clover's http API's.
+- `stolon` is a data access layer for any locally-attached devices and for Clover's http API's.
+- `rhizome` is a data access layer for clover's databases

 ## As a Repository for Tribal Knowledge

-If you want to access clover data, there are a variety of questions you might ask:
+If you want to access clover databases, there are a variety of questions you might ask:

 - do I need to forward a port anywhere?
 - what host should I talk to?